manikkori/AI-agents/README.md

    * The AI reads the terminal error, rewrites the corrected code, and re-runs it until it successfully executes (Exit Code 0).
 3. **File Deletion:** Added the `delete_file` tool using `fs.unlink` to completely manage the lifecycle of local files.

-**How it works under the hood:**
-The ReAct engine dynamically routes between reading, writing, deleting, and executing.
-It understands the context of the files it creates—knowing to spin up a local server for HTML/CSS or directly run Node/Python scripts.
 ---

 *Note: This repository is actively being updated.
 Future updates will include Self-Healing Code Agents, LangChain framework integrations, and RAG (Retrieval-Augmented Generation) systems.*